LawZHRobin/Projects/Arduino/README.md

 **IR Projects** <br/>
 Decoder.ino - Code that decodes the keypress made by an infrared remote controller <br/>
-IR.ino - Demo of a servo motor being controlled by an infrared remote controller
+IR-test.ino - Demo of a servo motor being controlled by an infrared remote controller